jundalisay/sp/content/en/research/sarkar/sutram/chapter-01d.md

 Even in the latter there are degrees of bondage.

-On account of the firmness of bondage, the inter-atomic and inter-molecular distances decrease.
+Because of the firmness of bondage, the inter-atomic and inter-molecular distances decrease.

 This decrease increases the internal frictions in the material body.